filecash/filecash-docs/docs/mine/spacerace.md

 ---
-title: 'The Filecoin Space Race'
+title: 'The Filecash Space Race'
 description: "The testnet incentives program (also known as the 'Space Race') is a collaborative competition intended to stress-test the network, encourage participation all over the world, and help miners get ready to run the world's biggest decentralized storage network."
 breadcrumb: 'Space Race'
 ---